-Circuit training is a combination of six or more exercises performed with short rest periods between them for either a set number of repetitions or a prescribed amount of time.
-One circuit is when all of the chosen exercises have been completed.
-Multiple circuits can be performed in one training session.
+If you haven't heard of circuit training, it's a combination of six or more exercises performed with short rest periods between them for either a set number of repetitions or a prescribed amount of time.
+One circuit is when all of the chosen exercises have been completed, but a session can include multiple circuits.

 Circuit training will usually involve 6-12 exercises and should be structured in a way that enables you to keep performing the exercises with good technique and very short rest intervals.

-Circuit training will elevate your heart rate and keep it high through the entire circuit due to the short rest periods, large muscles being worked together and a combination of upper, lower and whole body exercises.
+Circuit training will elevate your heart rate and keep it high through the entire circuit due to the short rest periods and can allow you to train large muscles muscle groups together through a combination of upper, lower and whole body exercises.

-An appropriate exercise selection and structure to the circuit will mean that you can move from one exercise to the next without undue fatigue.
-Circuit training has some of the benefits of cardiovascular training and weight training but will not replicate either one specifically.
+An appropriate exercise selection and structure to the circuit will mean that you can move from one exercise to the next with an adequate amount of rest.
+By combining cardiovascular training and weight training you'll also get a varied workout.

-Circuit training is best used by intermediate trainees who have already established good technique with a wide variety of exercises and a baseline level of strength and fitness.
+Circuit training is best used by intermediate trainees who have already established good technique with a wide variety of exercises and have a good baseline level of strength and fitness.

 Circuit training is a great choice if you get easily bored, are short on time or don’t like to train alone.
 It can involve as much or little equipment as you like which makes it ideal for group training and those with limited space.

 Prefer to exercise with a friend?
 Try this full body circuit-style workout to improve your muscular endurance, heart health and support weight loss.

 Perform this workout in a gym or at home.
 Grab a water bottle, leave plenty of space around you and get give it a go.

 You can complete the exercises with your bodyweight or add additional weights to increase the difficulty.